Saradasoc/Saradasoc.github.io/README.md

 - Autoclicker upgrade (upgrade cost may need tweaking)
 - 2 Upgrades now have limits, key prices can be reduced to $1 (30 upgrades), and inventory space has a max of 200 (150 upgrades)
 - Item conditions shown on thumbnails

+This is no longer being worked on. o/